AndBoun/dungeon-1.10/README.md

 > [!Note]
-> The project includes a `.devcontainer` folder, that provides the intended development environment for the program.
+> The project includes a `.devcontainer` folder that provides the intended development environment for the program.
 It uses a `Dockerfile` with the latest stable Fedora version with gcc/g++, gdb, and ncurses.
 This emulates Iowa State University's Pyrite server environment.

 ## Running configurations